SiddiqSoft/arrp/docs/pages/api.md

 **Parameters:**
 - `src` - R-value reference to the resource to wrap
-- `f` - Optional callback function to return resource to pool
+- `f` - Optional callback function to return resource to pool (default: empty)

 **Details:**
 - The resource is marked as valid upon construction
 - The callback is typically provided by `resource_pool` to automatically return the resource
 - The constructor is marked explicit to prevent accidental implicit conversions
+- If no callback is provided, the resource is simply destroyed on scope exit

 **Example:**
 ```cpp